tulibraries/tul_cob/spec/javascript/README.md

 ## Writing Tests

 Jest's API is similar to rspecs so it should be relatively straight forward for most tests.
-However there are some considereations.
+However there are some considerations.

 ### Modules
-Jest seems to be designed primarily for testing of modern JS that is encapsuluated within modules.
-Thus for are non module code the easiest way to test it will be to reafctor it into modules.
+Jest seems to be designed primarily for testing of modern JS that is encapsulated within modules.
+Thus for are non module code the easiest way to test it will be to refactor it into modules.
 Then testing is done the usual way.
 ```javascript
 import exported from 'mymodule'